Moana

 PROFILE FAQ

-Moana has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally
+Moana has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified two major projects that could impact this region.
-Key initiatives include Moana Growth Water Main Installation at Ocean View Estate, Sunset Residential Development, and Fleurieu Connections - Main South Road Duplication.
-These are the projects likely to have the most relevance.
+AreaSearch has identified two major projects that could impact the region.
+Notable projects include Moana Growth Water Main Installation at Ocean View Estate, Sunset Residential Development, and Fleurieu Connections - Main South Road Duplication.
+The following list details these key projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.